-Mary Kennard is the vice president and general counsel for American University.
-She served as secretary of the university's Board of Trustees from 1996 to 2000 and from 2006 to 2013.
+Mary Kennard was the vice president and general counsel for American University for 23 years, from 1994 until her retirement in July 2017.
+She also had served as secretary of the university's Board of Trustees from 1996 to 2000 and from 2006 to 2013.

 Mary has served as a senior administrator at both public and private colleges and universities.
 In addition, Mary has served as the chief development officer for both the University of Rhode Island and American University, and has been an instructor at the University of Pittsburgh, University of Rhode Island, and the Washington College of Law at American University.
 Mary is a frequent lecturer at national conferences on law and higher education administration, and co-anchored and produced a Telly Award winning video training tape in conjunction with the College and University Personnel Association (CUPA-HR).

 Mary was the 2008-2009 president of the National Association of College and University Attorneys (NACUA) with over 3,000 attorney members nationally.
 She was the 2007 president of the Washington Metropolitan Area Corporate Counsel Association (WMACCA - predecessor to ACC NCR), and in 2016 completed two terms as a member of the Board of Directors of the Association of Corporate Counsel (ACC).